mkoohafkan/mkoohafkan.github.io/_posts/2020-01-30-generating-networks-from-polylines-with-arcgis.md

 ![Stream network plot](/images/2020-01-30-salinity-network.png)

-That's surprising amount of code for something that conceptually is quite simple.
+That's a surprising amount of code for something that conceptually is quite simple.
-That being said, it wouldn't be too hard to generalize the above process into a function.
+However, it wouldn't be hard to generalize the above process into a function.
 For me, the payoff is worth it---now that I have a network object, I can use graph theory to do some interesting analyses.